LeeMorinUCF/ECP3004S21/demo_12_PP_Ch_10_Read_Write/README.md

 print("The first 10 characters:", first_ten_chars)
 print("The rest of the file:", the_rest)
 ```

 ### The ```readlines``` Technique

+Instead of reading by the character,
+which may not be a convenient unit to work with,
+since you might not even know how many characters you need at a time,
+you can get the contents of the file organized
+into separate lines with the ```readlines``` function.

 ```python
 with open('file_example.txt', 'r') as example_file:
     lines = example_file.readlines()

 print(lines)
 ```
+This prints the following output.

 ```python
 ['First line of text.\n', 'Second line of text.\n', 'Third line of text.\n']
 ```
+It gives a list of strings, each one containing a newline (```\n```) escape sequence.

+Now consider the file ```planets.txt``` that contains the following text.

 ```python
 Mercury
 Venus
 Earth
 Mars
 ```
+This code block reads the file,
+prints the contents in a list and then loops through that list
+in reverse order using the built-in function ```reversed```.

 ```python
 >>> with open('planets.txt', 'r') as planets_file: